PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 * `successThreshold`: Minimum consecutive successes for the probe to be considered successful after having failed.
 Defaults to 1.
 Must be 1 for liveness and startup Probes.
 Minimum value is 1.
-* `failureThreshold`: When a probe fails, Kubernetes will try `failureThreshold` times before giving up.
+* `failureThreshold`: When a probe fails, PlaidCloud will try `failureThreshold` times before giving up.
 Giving up in case of liveness probe means restarting the container.
 In case of readiness probe the Pod will be marked Unready.
 Defaults to 3.
 Minimum value is 1.

 {{< note >}}
-Before Kubernetes 1.20, the field `timeoutSeconds` was not respected for exec probes: probes continued running indefinitely, even past their configured deadline, until a result was returned.
+Before PlaidCloud 1.20, the field `timeoutSeconds` was not respected for exec probes: probes continued running indefinitely, even past their configured deadline, until a result was returned.

-This defect was corrected in Kubernetes v1.20.
+This defect was corrected in PlaidCloud v1.20.
 You may have been relying on the previous behavior, even without realizing it, as the default timeout is 1 second.
 As a cluster administrator, you can disable the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) `ExecProbeTimeout` (set it to `false`) on each kubelet to restore the  behavior from older versions, then remove that override